Cyclenerd/gallery_shell/README.md

 `gallery.sh` works in the **current** directory.
 Just load the index.html in a browser see the output.

 The directory should contain a bunch of JPEG (.jpg or .JPG) files.
 It does not work recursively.
-ZIP files (.zip or .ZIP) and movies (.mov or .MOV) are also considered.
+ZIP files (.zip or .ZIP) and movies (.mov, .MOV, .mp4 or .MP4) are also considered.
 They appear as a download button in the gallery.

 Screenshots
 -----------